Growyourbrand.net Reference notes on brand consequence May 2026

 The product architecture made the marketing job easier.
 A hybrid system could be explained with use, not abstraction.
 That gave Nintendo a clean answer to the post-Wii U problem: the company was not asking the market to decode a tablet accessory or a confusing family extension.
 It was offering a console built around movement between contexts.

-The comeback was not just hardware.
-It depended on launch software, portable behavior, multiplayer rituals, and the continued strength of Nintendo characters.
+The comeback depended on more than hardware: launch software, portable behavior, multiplayer rituals, and the continued strength of Nintendo characters.
 But the brand lesson sits in the clarity of the first proposition.

 The Archive Reading